CMA Awards Nominees Announced, Chris Stapleton Leads With 5

 — Tabitha Nicholson (@tabithanichol1) August 28, 2018

-Carrie Underwood received two nominations for the 2018 CMA Awards, including Female Vocalist of the Year, and Music Video of the Year for “Cry Pretty.”
-The Female Vocalist of the Year category has some serious talented representing this year, with nominations also going to Kelsea Ballerini, Miranda Lambert, Maren Morris, and Kacey Musgraves.
+Carrie Underwood received two nominations for the 2018 CMA Awards, including Female Vocalist of the Year and Music Video of the Year for “Cry Pretty.”
+The Female Vocalist of the Year category has some serious talents representing this year, with nominations also going to Kelsea Ballerini, Miranda Lambert, Maren Morris, and Kacey Musgraves.

 The #CMAawards FEMALE VOCALIST of the Year nominees are…@KelseaBallerini@MirandaLambert@MarenMorris@KaceyMusgraves@CarrieUnderwood pic.twitter.com/75PfRiTqe6